-These local-area counts are part of a Christmas Bird Count that has been conducted throughout the western hemisphere every year since 1900 under the auspices of the National Audubon Society.
+The Charles Town and Inwood Christmas Bird Counts are part of a hemisphere-wide count that has been conducted every year since 1900 under the auspices of the National Audubon Society.

 The purpose is to monitor the status and distribution of early-winter bird populations.
 The data collected from this volunteer-based effort have been folded into what is now the longest-running database in ornithology, representing over 100 years of continuous information.
 This database is used to help spot trends in bird populations, which in turn can help identify shifts in environmental conditions.

 Currently, over 62,000 volunteers across the Americas participate in each year’s count.
-To read information about all West Virginia Christmas Bird Counts please check here.
+Click here to access the Christmas Bird Count database.

 Bird Count Maps